xanmankey/FishingForPhish/docs/api.rst

 .. code-block:: python

-   from classes import initialize
+   from classes import startFishing

-   run = initialize(dataDir="data")
+   run = startFishing(dataDir="data")
    run.initializeAll()

    # Additionally call .closeSelenium() to close and quit the webdriver process
    run.closeSelenium()

-The initialize class has 3 attributes:
+The initialize class has 4 attributes:

 * dataDir=None
       The home directory for the scraped files.
 This includes a screenshots, html, css, and datasets directory.
 If left None, an empty